Killjoy99/eNtweniBooking/README.md

 ### `Requirements`

-Requirements for are found in the respective folders i.e `backend/requirements.txt` and `frontend/requirements.txt`
+Requirements are found in the respective folders i.e `backend/requirements.txt` and `frontend/requirements.txt`

 ## `Development`